 Another option: have the dings repaired, but pay for them out of your own pocket—which, admittedly, won’t save you as much dough, but it’ll still probably save you a bit.
 At the very least, though, the work and the price tag attached to it won’t impact your insurance premiums.

 A: Although used cars are, in general, quite a bit cheaper to insure than new ones, that isn’t always the case.
 For example, if the particular make and model you own is frequently stolen, you’ll probably pay a lot more to insure it than you would if it were less desirable to thieves.
-Also, if the kind of used car you drive is less safe than many others that can be found on the road, that may result in you having to deal with higher insurance premiums than you’d encounter if you drove a more secure set of wheels, too.
+Also, if your used care isn't as safe as others, you may pay higher insurance premiums.

 That’s because the most you’re going to be paid should the collision or comprehensive components of your policy be called into action is the value of your car before it was damaged or destroyed.

 A: Actually, there’s a pretty big difference between the two situations—and that’s primarily due to the fact that an antique or classic car is sure to cost a lot more, and be worth a lot more, than a more conventional used car.
 Also, the price tags attached to any repairs that need to be made to classic or antique cars are likely to outpace those tied to similar repairs that need to be made to your garden-variety “previously owned” vehicle.

 To accommodate all of the above, many companies that insure vehicles sell specific “collector car” policies for people who have vintage models, so be sure to look for that if your used set of wheels is more than simply “old.”